 - Represented Discovery Capital Management in a direct securities fraud action against Petrobras and others related to its alleged bid-rigging and kickback scheme.
 Discovery’s claims were sustained after a motion to dismiss.
 The matter was confidentially settled before trial.

-- Represented entities related to Fred Alger Management and Valinor Capital Management in direct actions against LendingClub Corporation related to allegations regarding fraud by its former CEO and other executives.
+- Represented entities affiliated with Fred Alger Management and Valinor Capital Management in direct actions against LendingClub Corporation related to allegations regarding fraud by its former CEO and other executives.
 The matter was confidentially settled.

-- Represented Appaloosa Management, Franklin Mutual Advisers, and W.R.
+- Represented Appaloosa Management and W.R.
 Huff Asset Management Co. in prosecuting hundreds of millions of dollars of claims arising out of the Adelphia securities scandal.

-- Represented Franklin Mutual Advisors in direct claims for securities fraud against Tyco International and certain of its former officers.
+- Represented a large institutional investor in direct claims for securities fraud against Tyco International and certain of its former officers.

 - Represented Cadian Capital in direct claims for alleged securities fraud against MF Global and former New Jersey governor Jon Corzine.